 We are part of a network of 11 regional Federal Home Loan Banks created by Congress in 1932.
 Each FHLBank is a separately chartered entity, with its own board of directors and management.
 The capital stock of each FHLBank is held by its members.

 We make credit available so member financial institutions can make home mortgage, commercial real estate, small business, and other loans.
 We also support affordable housing and economic development through partnerships with local communities.
 As part of this effort, we contribute 10% of our income to the Affordable Housing Program, which provides grants to create affordable housing for lower-income households and individuals.
-Since the inception of the AHP, the Bank has awarded nearly $1.1 billion in grants to support the purchase, development, or rehabilitation of over 137,000 affordable homes in Arizona, California, Nevada, and other states served by our members.
+Since the inception of the AHP, the Bank has awarded over $1.1 billion in grants to support the purchase, development, or rehabilitation of more than 142,000 affordable homes in Arizona, California, Nevada, and other states served by our members.

 Federal Home Loan Bank District: 11th District, which includes Arizona, California, and Nevada

 President and CEO: Greg Seibly

 Chairman of the Board of Directors: John F. (Jack) Luikart

 |Industrial Loan Companies||4|